Materials and Energy

 Key Differentiators

-MatterSpace Lattice generates photovoltaic candidates as complete material systems — absorber, contacts, and interfaces co-optimized — rather than isolated compositions that may fail at integration.
-Stability constraints are enforced during generation, not filtered post-hoc, ensuring every output candidate meets operational durability requirements by construction.
-The system accesses composition spaces beyond the heavily explored halide perovskites and chalcogenides, generating candidates from underexplored chemical families with favorable optoelectronic characteristics.
+Lattice outputs complete material systems (absorber, contacts, interfaces co-optimized) rather than isolated compositions that may fail at integration.
+Stability constraints are enforced during generation, not filtered afterward, so every candidate meets operational durability requirements from the start.
+The system accesses composition spaces beyond the heavily explored halide perovskites and chalcogenides, producing candidates from underexplored families with favorable optoelectronic properties.
 Multi-junction tandem design is natively supported, with Lattice generating bandgap-matched absorber pairs optimized for current matching and spectral coverage.

 Same sector